metal3-io/metal3-docs/docs/user-guide/src/ironic/introduction.md

-  from bare metal machine registration and hardware specifications retrieval of newly discovered bare metal machines, configuration and provisioning with custom operating system images, up to machines reset, cleaning for re-provisionionig or end-of-life retirement.
+  from bare metal machine registration and hardware specifications retrieval of newly discovered bare metal machines, configuration and provisioning with custom operating system images, up to machines reset, cleaning for re-provisioning or end-of-life retirement.

 ## How Metal3 uses Ironic

 [Bare Metal Operator](https://github.com/metal3-io/baremetal-operator)
-is the main component that interfaces with the Ironic API for all operations needed to provision bare-metal hosts, such as hardware capabilites inspection, operating system installation, and re-initialization when restoring a bare-metal machine to its original status.
+is the main component that interfaces with the Ironic API for all operations needed to provision bare-metal hosts, such as hardware capabilities inspection, operating system installation, and re-initialization when restoring a bare-metal machine to its original status.